Timdenders/Colonization-Conquerors/Weekly Reports/2023_11_01_Weekly_Report.md

   - Completion of Fort, Factory-related mechanics.
 - **Progress:**
   - Continued working on implementation of Fort, Factory-related mechanics.
+  - Worked on implementing the GUT Continuous Integration framework on GitHub.
 - **Plans:**
   - Completion of Fort, Factory-related mechanics.